 - High barriers to entry: Due to significant economies of scale, infrastructure assets are often regulated in such a way that discourages competition.
 The high barriers to entry often result in a monopoly for existing owners and operators.

 Consequently, the infrastructure asset class may provide investors with a degree of protection from the business and economic cycles, as well as attractive income yields and an inflation hedge.
-It could be expected to offer long-term, low-risk, non-correlated, inflation-protected, and acyclical returns.
+It could be expected to offer long-term, low-risk, non-correlated, inflation-protected and acyclical performance.

 It is also generally believed that infrastructure is, as an asset class, poised for strong growth.
 As the global population continues to expand and standards of living around the world become higher, there is a vast demand for improved infrastructure.
 This demand includes the refurbishment and replacement of existing infrastructure worldwide and new infrastructure development in emerging markets.